The yardstick shrank.

 $1 BUYS 100% of what it bought in 1971

 What you see.
 A printing press.
 A pile of dollar bills growing on the floor.
 A gold coin on the right that shrinks as more bills print.
-That's it.
-That's the whole mechanism.
+That is it.
+That is the whole mechanism.

 Why it shrinks.
 A dollar is a share in the total pile of dollars.
 Doubling the pile cuts each share in half.
 More dollars chasing the same loaves of bread, hours of work, ounces of gold means each dollar buys less of them.